-- i) The Head/Principal Office of each AD Category-I banks should submit daily statements of Foreign Exchange Turnover in Form FTD and Gaps, Position and Cash Balances in Form GPB through the Online Returns Filing System (ORFS) as per format given in Annex-II. - ii) The Head/Principal Office of each AD Category I banks should forward a statement of Nostro / Vostro Account balances on a monthly basis in the format given in Annex-III to the Director, Division of International Finance, Department of Economic Analysis and Policy, Reserve Bank of India, Central Office Building, 8th Floor, Fort, Mumbai-400 001.
-The data may also be transmitted by fax or e-mail at the numbers/addresses given in the format. - iii) AD Category-I banks should consolidate the data on cross currency derivative transactions undertaken by residents in terms of Part A, paragraph 2 (ii) and (iv) and submit half-yearly reports (June and December) to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Mumbai-400 001 as per the format indicated in the Annex-IV. - iv) AD Category I banks should forward details of exposures in foreign exchange as at the end of every quarter as per the format indicated in Annex-V to the Chief General Manger, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Mumbai, 400 001.
-Please note that details of exposures of all corporate clients who meet the prescribed criteria have to be included in the report. - v) AD Category I banks have to report their total outstanding foreign currency borrowings under all categories as on the last Friday of every month to The Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Mumbai-400 001, as per the format in Annex-VIII.
-The report should be received by the 10th of the following month. - vi) AD Category I banks are required to submit a monthly report (as on the last Friday of every month) on the limits granted and utilized by their constituents under the facility of booking forward contracts on past performance basis, as per the format in Annex-IX.
-The report may be forwarded to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Mumbai-400 001 and by e-mail to fedcofmd@rbi.org.in so as to reach the Department by the 10th of the following month.
+i) The Head/Principal Office of each AD Category-I banks should submit daily statements of Foreign Exchange Turnover in Form FTD and Gaps, Position and Cash Balances in Form GPB through the Online Returns Filing System (ORFS) as per format given in Annex-II.

+ii) The Head/Principal Office of each authorised dealer category-I should forward a statement of Nostro / Vostro Account balances on a monthly basis in the format given in Annex-III to the Director, Division of International Finance, Department of Economic Analysis and Policy, Reserve Bank of India, Central Office Building, 8th Floor, Fort, Mumbai-400 001.
+The data may also be transmitted by fax or e-mail at the numbers/addresses given in the format.

+iii) AD Category-I banks should consolidate the data on cross currency derivative transactions undertaken by residents in terms of Paragraph 2 (i) and 2 (iv) of Part A Section I and submit half-yearly reports (June and December) to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Amar Building, 5th Floor, Mumbai-400 001 as per the format indicated in the Annex-IV.

+iv) AD Category-I banks should forward details of exposures in foreign exchange as at the end of every quarter as per the format indicated in Annex-V to the Chief General Manger, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Amar Building, 5th Floor, Mumbai, 400 001.
+Please note that details of exposures of all corporate clients who meet the prescribed criteria have to be included in the report.

+v) AD Category-I banks have to report their total outstanding foreign currency borrowings under all categories as on the last Friday of every month to The Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, Amar Building, 5th Floor, Mumbai-400 001, as per the format in Annex-VIII.
+The report should be received by the 10th of the following month.

+vi) AD Category-I banks are required to submit a monthly report (as on the last Friday of every month) on the limits granted and utilized by their constituents under the facility of booking forward contracts on past performance basis, as per the format in Annex-IX.
+The report may be forwarded to the Chief General Manager, Reserve Bank of India, Foreign Exchange Department, Forex Markets Division, Central Office, , Amar Building, 5th Floor, Mumbai-400 001 and by e-mail so as to reach the Department by the 10th of the following month.